BrandonCzaja/Portfolio/src/mark/codewars_remove_chars.md

 - ### Definition

-The definition for `string.slice()` given by <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice" target="_blank">MDN</a> states:

-The `slice()` method extracts a section of a string and returns it as a new string, without modifying the original string.
+> The `slice()` method extracts a section of a string and returns it as a new string, without modifying the original string.

 As the definition states, `slice()` creates a modified copy of the original string, without altering the original.